XMuli/ChineseChess/docs/MCTS.md

   2. state.playoutUntilEnd() : returns true or false for who wins with play until ends

 ## class ChessState
-consist of a vector of pieces and a bool value for who's turn it is
+consist of a vector of pieces and a bool value for who's turn it is.
+1. state.getAllPossibleNextState() :

+## class ChessRuleProvider
+1. for a given state, generate all it's child state